woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 3.1.0 =
-* New - Apply Pay Support.
+* New - Apple Pay Support.
 * New - Option to allow/disallow remember me on Stripe checkout modal.
 * New - Add Google Payment Request API.
 * New - Introduce "wc_stripe_customer_metadata" filter.